 A way to guarantee you end with a walk is to ensure your running route ends before you get back to your car.
 Maybe plan a route that has you finishing a half-mile or so from where you parked so you have that time already planned in.
 If you finish your run at your car, it’s that much easier to just get in and get on the road without cooling down.

-Post-run it can be hard to refuel effectively.
+For many runners it can be hard to refuel immediately after a workout.
 Sometimes we may have a suppressed appetite or we’re simply not thirsty.
 It’s important that we try to get hydration and nutrition to help with recovery though.
+Here’s some ideas:

 3. Legs Up the Wall